microsoft/WhatTheHack/999-SAPonAzure/Student/00-prereqs.md

 - Your subscription should able to access Azure netapp files and ANF cross region replication.
 - Each team also requires access to power platform.
 Atleast one team member should have [M365 E5 subscription](https://go.microsoft.com/fwlink/p/?LinkID=698279)  and add other team members temporarily during the hack.
 Each team member should have licenses Microsoft Power Apps plan 2 Trail, Microsoft power automate free and Microsoft 365 E5 developer.
 - Challenge 2 requires atleast contributor access at subscription level to deploy Azure monitor for SAP solutions.
-- Challenge 6 requires co-administrator access at subscription level to create runas Automation account.
+- Challenge 6 requires co-administrator access at subscription level to create runas Automation account or create Automation account prior to the Hack.
 - All team members can use default powerapp environment or if your license permits can create other environments.
 - Create a virtual machine with Ubuntu LTS 18.0.